-IR Transmitter and receiver are used to control any device wirelessly, means remotely.
-TV remote and TV are the best example of IR transmitter and receiver.
-TV generally consist TSOP1738 as the IR receiver, which senses modulated IR pulses and convert them into electrical signal.
+IR Transmitter and IR Receiver are commonly used to control electronic devices wirelessly, mainly through a remote.
+TV remotes and AC remotes are the best example of IR transmitters.
+TV generally consists of TSOP1738 as the IR receiver, which senses modulated IR pulses and convert them into electrical signal.
 Here in our circuit we are building IR remote and its receiver.
 We are using IR LED as transmitter and TSOP1738 as IR receiver.

 IR LED emits infrared light, means it emits light in the range of Infrared frequency.
 We cannot see Infrared light through our eyes, they are invisible to human eyes.
 The wavelength of Infrared (700nm – 1mm) is just beyond the normal visible light.
 Everything which produce heat, emits infrared like our human body.
 Infrared have the same properties as visible light, like it can be focused, reflected and polarised like visible light.

 Other than emitting invisible infrared light, IR LED looks like a normal LED and also operates like a normal LED, means it consumes 20mA current and 3vots power.
-IR LEDs have light emitting angle of approx. 20-60 degree and range of approx. few centimetres to several feets, it depends upon the type of IR transmitter and the manufacturer.
-Some transmitters have the range in kilometres.
+IR LEDs have light-emitting angle of approx. 20-60 degree and range of approx. few centimetres to several feets, it depends upon the type of IR transmitter and the manufacturer.
+Some transmitters have a range in kilometers.

 IR Receiver (TSOP17XX)